abetusk/dev/wiki/My-Favorite-Puzzles.md

 Each subsequent prisoner will have full information to guess their own hat color correctly.

+Dominoes on a Mutilated Chessboard
+---

+No, by a parity argument.

+The 62 squares now have 30 white squares and 32 black squares.
+Since a domino must cover both a white and black square, a domino must cover two black squares, which is an impossibility.

 Green Eyed Islanders and the Outsider
 ---